velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 Cassil strains, squirming, trying to break free of the officer’s hold.
 Safris just smirks.

 "Definitely gray-sash.
-You don’t even have the muscles for black, let alone green!"
+You don’t even have the muscle for black, let alone green!"
 She ruffles Cassil's hair.
 "We'll have to do something about that."

 "'We', now?"